rl-institut/simbev/docs/source/getting_started.rst

 ===============

 Simbev forecast charging demand for different e-cars for a pregiven time period.
 It does so by analysing the mobility in Germany data.
-This data is splitted into different regiontypes ( Ländliche Regionen LR_Klein - Kleinstädtischer, dörflicher Raum LR_Mitte
+This data is split into different region types ( Ländliche Regionen LR_Klein - Kleinstädtischer, dörflicher Raum LR_Mitte
 - Mittelstädte, städtischer Raum LR_Zentr - Zentrale Stadt Stadtregionen SR_Klein - Kleinstädtischer, dörflicher Raum SR_Mitte
 - Mittelstädte, städtischer Raum SR_Gross - Regiopolen, Großstädte SR_Metro - Metropole).
 The system is parameterized with the help of different input parameters such as battery capacity and charging power (slow and fast)